Sonic-LockandLoad/SLL-Launcher/README.md

 # Sonic: Lock & Load Launcher

+> [!CAUTION]
+> This repository is **DEPRECATED** and will no longer be updated.
+For up-to-date versions of Sonic: Lock & Load and surrounding repositories, see the [Codeberg organisation.](https://codeberg.org/Sonic-LockandLoad)

 This is an Electron-based launcher for [Sonic: Lock & Load](https://sonic-lockandload.github.io).

 This launcher is designed to facilitate easy installation of the game, the